jicodes/dutch-auction-dapp/v2.0/README.md

-# NFT Dutch Auction Dapp
+# NFT Dutch Auction

-A decentralized application for conducting a Dutch Auction of an NFT on the Ethereum blockchain.
+Smart contract for conducting an NFT Dutch Auction with bidding in ETH.

 ## Introduction